rockbenben/LearnData/docs/services/Huginn.md

 - `configure`: Target Agents have their options updated with the contents of `configure_options`.

-Here’s a tip: you can use [Liquid](https://github.com/huginn/huginn/wiki/Formatting-Events-using-Liquid) templating to dynamically determine the action type.
+Here's a tip: you can use [Liquid](https://github.com/huginn/huginn/wiki/Formatting-Events-using-Liquid) templating to dynamically determine the action type.
 For example:

 - To create a CommanderAgent that receives an event from a WeatherAgent every morning to kick an agent flow that is only useful in a nice weather, try this: `{% if conditions contains 'Sunny' or conditions contains 'Cloudy' %}` `run{% endif %}`

 - Likewise, if you have a scheduled agent flow specially crafted for rainy days, try this: `{% if conditions contains 'Rain' %}enable{% else %}disabled{% endif %}`

-- If you want to update a WeatherAgent based on a UserLocationAgent, you could use `'action': 'configure'` and set ‘configure*options’ to `{ 'location': '{{\_location*.latlng}}' }`.
+- If you want to update a WeatherAgent based on a UserLocationAgent, you could use `'action': 'configure'` and set 'configure*options' to `{ 'location': '{{\_location*.latlng}}' }`.

 - In templating, you can use the variable `target` to refer to each target agent, which has the following attributes: `name`, `options`, `sources`, `type`, `url`, `id`, `disabled`, `memory`, `controllers`, `schedule`, `keep_events_for`, `propagate_immediately`, `working`, `receivers`, and `control_targets`.